 - Anti-nausea medications

-(Stimulants include cocaine, methamphetamine, and prescription ADHD medications):
+(Stimulant detox includes cocaine, methamphetamine, and prescription ADHD medications)

 - Antipsychotics like olanzapine